The taxonomy of SCA challenges

 These users have a computer with network access, but no data connection for their phones.
 This is the case with some customers of banks that we’ve been talking to.
 Not having a data connection to the phone makes the onboarding and enrolment process challenging.
 It is not possible to create a link between the smartphone and the account in this scenario.
 Not having a data connection also makes re-enrolment even more of a challenge.

 A dongle would be an alternative for authentication for these users, however, it is important to note that the only usable dongle under the PSD2 is a dongle which can communicate with the PC.
 A dynamic linking between the transaction data and any code provided is required to be PSD2 compliant.
 This is not the case for a lot of dongles and card-readers today.

 PC with network + no smartphone but landline available

 This is the “grandmother-with-PC” scenario, but this is also the case for some enterprise customers: They have PCs and landlines, but no smartphones are allowed.
-This is a use case which can be handled with dongles, but dongles are expensive and inconvenient.
+This is a use case that can be handled with dongles, but dongles are expensive and inconvenient.
 An alternative that Okay supports is to use a voice call to a landline.
-The user has to listen to the details of the transaction, and then either gets a TAN from the call to be entered on the PC, or has to enter a TAN from the PC during the voice call.
+The user has to listen to the details of the transaction, and then either get a TAN from the call to be entered on the PC or has to enter a TAN from the PC during the voice call.

 Our assumption here is that the security of voice calls to a landline is strong enough, which might not always be the case.
 But, a voice call on a landline would surely be more secure than a text message to a smartphone.
 In our view, a voice call can be strong enough for a transaction verification, possibly depending on value, but we would not recommend it for onboarding or re-enrolment.